mattermost/docs/source/repeatable-processes/share-and-collaborate.rst

 .. include:: ../_static/badges/ent-only.rst
   :start-after: :nosearch:

 System admins can export channel data.
-See the :doc:`export Mattermost channel data </comply/export-mattermost-channel-data>` documentation for details on enabling and using this fucntionality.
+See the :doc:`export channel data </comply/export-mattermost-channel-data>` documentation for details on enabling and using this fucntionality.